Wandering Jew Plant Care and Growing | Complete Guide

 Tradescantia zebrina ‘Tricolor’

 It grows 6–8 inches indoors and up to 12 inches in the wild, with tendrils trailing as long as 3 feet—perfect for hanging baskets or shelves.
-Proper care with Regular watering, occasional misting, and indirect sunlight keep it lush, while it self-propagates easily for stunning cascades.
+Proper care with occasional misting, and indirect sunlight keep it lush, while it self-propagates easily for stunning cascades.

 Related: How to Grow and Care for Peace Lily Plant